SKR301/Maze-Solver/README.md

 # Maze-Solver
-A cli program to solve randomly generated mazes using breath first search.
+A program to solve randomly generated mazes using breath first search.

 ## Table of Content
 - [Technologies](#technologies)